Wallraf–Richartz Museum

 How long should I spend visiting?

-Photography policies can vary, so it’s best to check the museum’s guidelines regarding photography before your visit.
+Photography policies can vary, so be sure to check the museum’s guidelines upon arrival.

 Can I buy tickets online?